-This game for preschoolers comes recommended by readers as well as parenting bloggers I talked to.
+This game for preschoolers comes recommended by readers as well as parenting bloggers.
+It is the most popular preschool game on our list.
 The game comes with a large map of Busytown for a game board and players get to work together to find items and get to the the ferry to go have a picnic.
 One reader said her kids favorite games are this one and the Richard Scarry Airport Game which is similar and her kids love it because it comes with little airplanes.

 Hisss Age: 3+, Players: 2-5, Cooperative: no

 Hisss has remained a well loved game for two years for my boys.
 It’s simple enough that after a few games younger kids can play it together on their own.
 It’s not thrilling for adults, but I don’t mind playing with them either, and it isn’t one of those never-ending kid games.
 You are matching snake cards according to color to try and create entire snakes.
 We all have fun going HISSSSS when we pick up a snake we’ve completed.

 The Sneaky Snacky Squirrel Game – Age: 3-7, Players: 2-4, Cooperative: no

 Players have to use little tongs to pick, steal or put back an acorn, depending on what the spinner lands on.
 The action of using tongs is great for coordination.
 Recommended by readers as a new favorite, this is one I’m leaning towards getting for my five year old.